 When it comes to surveying tool is generally less important than the content—as long as it's usuable, people don’t really care how the survey looks.

 Writing a good survey isn't the quickest of tasks—it will depend on length but expect to spend half a day at least.
 Getting results can take up to a week.

 User testing is arguably the most useful evidence gathering method of all.
 In my experience, the number of ideas for site improvements that come out of a session of user testing surpasses any other method.

 If you've followed the process of gathering quantitive data first and you know you have conversion issues on your site, this can tell you why issues have been happening.
-You'll be able to watch users go through your flow and (providing your test is well designed) you'll see where they get stuck, and hear them tell you why they don't like something or can't find things.
+You'll be able to watch users go through your flow and (providing your test is well designed) you'll see where they get stuck, and hear them tell you why they don't like or can't find something.

 You can gain this knowledge from approaches such as lab user testing or even guerilla user testing.
 However I find remote testing has a few big advantages:

 There’s no excuse not to set up a quick unmoderated remote test with a few users for each major feature you redesign or as a regular monthly/quarterly check-in.

 There are three main methods of remote user testing: 1. facilitated & moderated by you; 2. facilitated (and possibly moderated) by someone else; 3. facilitated by you but unmoderated.
 Each of them works a bit differently, which I’ll explain here.

 For the moderated & facilitated by you approach, this obviously involves the most work for you but can potentially cost nothing.
 You'll need to find the users, organise a time to have a video call, record the call, and then write up notes.
 I will ask clients to suggest users for me to contact, and will email them to book in a time for a call using the handy Calendly.